Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 • The school may argue it cannot deliver Section F because the child is not present

-• The LA's section 42 duty to secure Section F is breached
+• The local authority's section 42 duty to secure Section F is breached

 • The child loses access to peer learning and social provision